alpacahq/alpaca-py/docs/08-finnhub-quick-reference.md

   news: {endpoint:"/company-news", required_params:["symbol","from","to"], example:'GET /company-news?symbol=AAPL&from=YYYY-MM-DD&to=YYYY-MM-DD'}
   earnings: {endpoint:"/calendar/earnings", required_params:["from","to"], example:'GET /calendar/earnings?from=...&to=...'}
 notes:
-  - "Derived metrics (RVOL, ATR, Gap%, PIR) computed from candles/quotes; print tz"
+  - "Derived metrics (RVOL, ATR, Gap%, PIR) are computed in the action from candles/quotes; print tz"
 router:
   node: infra_docs
   triggers: ["Finnhub docs","endpoints","params","examples"]